tryforge/ForgeDB/README.md

 Congratulations, you have successfully connected your client to a MongoDB database

 <h3 align="center">Other Installation</h3><hr>
-<p align="center">Your here because you want to try other DBs.
+<p align="center">You're here because you want to try other DBs.
 So now just follow the steps below to set up your bot to work with other DBs:</p>

 1. You have to first install ForgeDB, so you just run this command in your terminal:
 ```bash